omriv88/hw-14/README.md

 4.1.
-Create a task deploys a file with the following content to /tmp/test1 in all hosts:
+Create a task deploys a file with the following content to /tmp/test1 in all hosts "Hello world!":

 root@:~/# cat copyfile/tasks/main.yml

 root@:~/# ansible-playbook configcp.yml

 4.2.
-Create a role that deploys a template with the following content to /tmp/test2 in all hosts:
+Create a role that deploys a template with the following content to /tmp/test2 in all hosts "This servers conteiner is: <the server’s hostname>":

 root@:~/# cat template.yml